rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 · Unscrew the resin vat retaining screws and remove the vat.

 · Empty the resin vat.
-The tank has one corner recessed to aid in pouring.
+The vat has one corner recessed to aid in pouring.
 Use the recessed corner in combination with a funnel and screen to pour the resin into the bottle.

 · Wipe the remaining resin into the funnel with a soft silicone squeegee and then with a soft paper cloth.
 The layer of hardened/stuck resin should now be discernible.